dbt-labs/handbook/website/docs/policies.md

 The distribution of corporate cards (physical and virtual) at dbt Labs is limited.
 If you have a corporate card, only business-related expenses are permitted to be charged, and you must adhere to the Corporate Travel and Expense Policy.
 Your corporate card spend is part of the corporate budget.
 Using a corporate card is a benefit, so we ask you to do your part in operationalizing its use.

-### Physical and Virtual Corporate Card Expectations
+### Physical Card Expectations

-- Card transaction categorization, department coding, and business purpose for all monthly transactions must be provided in Airbase by **the last business day of the month**, regardless of the amount.
-    - Best practice is to provide transaction categorization, departmental coding, and a business purpose at the time of the charge.
-- Receipts for all transactions within a quarter greater than $50 must be provided by the 1st business day of the subsequent month for virtual and physical cardholders
-    - Best practice is to provide the receipt at the time of the charge.
-- Physical and virtual cards are not to be shared across departments and employees.

-#### Physical Cards: Permitted and Non-Permitted Spending
+Physical card spend must be coded and a receipt provided in Ramp by the 7th day after the transaction settles.
+The physical card will **automatically lock** if the requested fields are not coded and a receipt is not provided in Ramp by the 7th day after the transaction settles.
+The required fields to be coded are memo, department, category, and expense code.

 The following lists outline permitted and non-permitted expenses for physical cards.
-Please note the lists are not exhaustive.
-If you are unsure if a type of spend is allowed on your physical card, please submit a ticket to **#ask-finance-support.**
+Please note that the lists are not exhaustive.
+If you are unsure if a type of spend is allowed on your physical card, please submit a ticket to **#ask-accounting-support**.

 **Permitted Expenses**

-- On-site event purchases such as pens, name tags,
+- On-site event purchases such as pens, name tags, etc.
 - Individual meals
 - Uber, taxis, subway tickets